ACXPA Industry Insights

 • Voice-first handling model

-• Success measures often centred on speed + volume
+• Success measured largely on speed and volume

 • Capability focus: call control, scripts, efficiency